rlafranchi/activerecord-sybase-adapter/README.markdown

     $ ruby extconf.rb
     $ make

-And finally move the generated files manually because the **make install** command doesn't work.
+    $ make install

+And finally install the ruby libraries into the site\_ruby directory, as make install doesn't do it.
+For ruby 1.9 and above:

     $ cp sybct.rb sybsql.rb `ruby -e "print RbConfig::CONFIG['sitelibdir']"`